-July 29, 1997: Fossilized Life Forms in the Murchison Meteorite What'sNEWThe Murchison forms are interpreted to represent an indigenous population of the preserved and altered carbonized remains (microfossils) of microorganisms that lived in the parent body of this meteorite at diverse times during the past 4.5 billion years (Gy). — Richard B. Hoover (1)
+Fossilized Life Forms in the Murchison Meteorite What'sNEW since 29 July 1997The Murchison forms are interpreted to represent an indigenous population of the preserved and altered carbonized remains (microfossils) of microorganisms that lived in the parent body of this meteorite at diverse times during the past 4.5 billion years (Gy). — Richard B. Hoover (1)

 On July 29, 1997, in San Diego, Richard B. Hoover of NASA's Marshall Space Flight Center announced an important finding.
 He had seen and photographed in the Murchison meteorite microfossils that resemble microorganisms.